 Paul continues to go on adventures, gives talks at events around the world, and is an award winning author.

-He lives in Australia with his partner & kids.
+He lives in Tasmania with his partner & kids.

 Schedule Paul's talk for your next event.